y-code/repro-bug-in-html-agility-pack/README.md

 # Reproduction code for a bug in html-agility-pack

-When server responses with invalid content encoding name, the following exception occurres inside html-agility-pack library.
+When server responses with invalid content encoding name in response header, the following exception occurres inside html-agility-pack library.

 ```
 System.ArgumentException: 'identity' is not a supported encoding name.
 For information on defining a custom encoding, see the documentation for the Encoding.RegisterProvider method.